HOME AT LAST

 7-year-old Carmello and Ivanna of East Haven were homeless for two years, but now they’re in their own home, surrounded by love, support, and good vibes thanks to United Way donors like you.
 Their new apartment is decorated with family photos and inspirational quotes.
 These personal touches make it feel like home—and that’s because it is.

-But just a few years ago they couch surfed, and sometimes Carmello would stay with his grandparents.
+Just a few years ago they couch surfed, and sometimes Carmello would stay with his grandparents.

 “I literally had my trunk full of clothes, all bags.
 That’s a horrible feeling especially when you have a kid.”